mrocklin/blog/_posts/work/2014-09-01-Blaze-HMDA.md

 </table>
 </div>

-*We're about to repeat this same computation many times, we'll omit the table result from here on out, it'll always be the same.*
+*We're about to repeat this same computation many times.
+We'll omit the table result from here on out.
+It'll always be the same.*

 Create an index on state name
 -----------------------------